-Regardless of the objective, there are a few stepping stones that precede turning fans into customers.
+Regardless of the objective, there are a few steps that happen before Facebook fans can turn into real business.
 You have to first build an audience on Facebook, then drive inbound traffic to your website, then turn that traffic into qualified leads, and then nurture those leads into customers.

-1) Make sure your Page is properly filled out with searchable information.
+1) Fill out your Facebook Page with searchable information.

-After you’ve created your Facebook Page, make sure the About section of your Page includes:
+For example, once you’ve created your Facebook Page, make sure the About section of your page includes:

 - An overview of what your business has to offer